Breakfast New Orleans-Style

 What’s for breakfast tomorrow?
 We don’t know.
 We go out every morning before any of our guests are awake and we pick up what is in season, what we think will be interesting, and where we think there will be the best gossip on any given day.
 Every day is a surprise.

 No greasy breakfast sausage links from Costco.
 When we serve sausage, it’s Italian Creole sausage from a shop that’s been in business for 90 years.
 They’re 4th generation sausage makers.
 Or it’s boudin from upriver, in St. James Parish.
 When we serve donuts, they can be maple and bacon johnny logs from a shop run by two policemen; they know their donuts.
 Or, they might be buttermilk drops, which are a traditional local specialty.
 Where do you find the best apple fritters in New Orleans?
 We’ve tried them all and the answer may surprise you.
-We serve different bread every day, from a traditional po’ boy loaf, to a New Orleans-style ciabatta, to a French-style baguette with a crust that crackles when you bite it, to handcrafted loaves packed with olives, or walnuts, or cranberries.
+We serve different bread every day, from a traditional po’ boy loaf, to a New Orleans-style ciabatta, to a French-style baguette with a crust that crackles when you bite it, to handcrafted loaves packed with olives, or pecans, or cranberries, or garlic and bell pepper.
+We don’t know what will be on any day’s menu.
+We know it will all be delicious, the way New Orleans, overall, is both sweet and savory delectable.

 There is always a selection of meats and cheeses.
 There is always fresh fruit.
 The jellies are handmade by a lady who lives in St. Bernard Parish, downriver from us.
 She delivers them to us when we are running low.
 We never know what she’s going to bring.
 She uses the fruit from her neighbors’ farm gardens out in the swamp that surrounds our fair city.
 It’s a different world out there, flush with gooseberry bushes and satsuma groves.